tsciacqua1/proof-of-concept/thumbnail-generator-ui/README.md

 # PoC: Thumbnail Generator UI

+## HOW TO USE

+Steps:

+- Clone this repository.
+- Create .env file in root folder and add the following:
+  REACT_APP_BASE_URL=https://guhzf5se49.execute-api.sa-east-1.amazonaws.com

+And finally:

+- Run 'npm install'.
+- Run 'npm start'.

 ## Goal

 Build a simple UI for a thumbnail generator.

 ## Requirements

 - The UI let's you upload files through AJAX
 - You should mock the required endpoints (or solve and integrate with: `thumbnail-generator-api`)
 - It should preview the image that is going to be processed